Commvault Cloud vs Veritas NetBackup comparison

 Find out what your peers are saying about Commvault Cloud vs. Veritas NetBackup and other solutions.
 Updated: March 2024.

-Commvault Cloud is ranked 3rd in Backup and Recovery with 56 reviews while Veritas NetBackup is ranked 5th in Backup and Recovery with 22 reviews.
+Commvault Cloud is ranked 3rd in Backup and Recovery with 104 reviews while Veritas NetBackup is ranked 5th in Backup and Recovery with 110 reviews.
 Commvault Cloud is rated 8.6, while Veritas NetBackup is rated 8.2.
-The top reviewer of Commvault Cloud writes "Perfect match for complex environments, as it supports all types of infrastructure".
-On the other hand, the top reviewer of Veritas NetBackup writes "A stable and versatile product that is compatible with many platforms".
-Commvault Cloud is most compared with Veeam Backup & Replication, Rubrik, Veeam Backup for Microsoft 365, Azure Backup and Veritas Backup Exec, whereas Veritas NetBackup is most compared with Veeam Backup & Replication, Rubrik, Veritas NetBackup Appliance, Azure Backup and Acronis Cyber Protect.
+The top reviewer of Commvault Cloud writes "Provides excellent visibility and helps reduce costs and time".
+On the other hand, the top reviewer of Veritas NetBackup writes "Efficient data recovery and replication features ".
+Commvault Cloud is most compared with Veeam Backup & Replication, Rubrik, Veeam Backup for Microsoft 365, Azure Backup and IBM Spectrum Protect, whereas Veritas NetBackup is most compared with Veeam Backup & Replication, Rubrik, Azure Backup, Veritas NetBackup Appliance and Dell Avamar.
 See our Commvault Cloud vs. Veritas NetBackup report.

 See our list of best Backup and Recovery vendors.